In Sight, In Mind

 Known risk factors:

-• Those with light colored skin, eyes and hair.
-People with these features have less melanin.
+- Those with light-colored skin, eyes and hair: People with these features have less melanin.

-• Those who use welding equipment.
-By profession, welders have a higher risk because of their welding tools.
+- Those who use welding equipment: By profession, welders have a higher risk because of their welding tools.
 This is likely a result of exposure to ultraviolet radiation (UVR), which is damaging to the eyes.

-• Those who use tanning beds.
-Tanning beds are known to give off UVR.
+- Those who use tanning beds: Tanning beds are known to give off UVR.

-• Those with HIV or AIDS.
-The virus weakens the immune system, which increases risk.
+- Those with HIV or AIDS: The virus weakens the immune system, which increases risk.

 Less common risk factors:

-• Those with ocular melanocytosis.
-This is a rare condition of the eye where those affected have more melanocytes and more melanin in and around the eyes
+- Those with ocular melanocytosis: This is a rare condition of the eye where those affected have more melanocytes and more melanin in and around the eyes

 There are not enough studies to prove whether these other potential risk factors increase the risk of eye cancer, but research indicates they could provide an additional risk.
-Things like sun exposure, eye moles, genetics and having freckles are things to watch out for.
+Things like sun exposure, eye moles, genetics and freckles are things to watch out for.

-What Are the Treatment Options?
+What are the Treatment Options?

 One of the first treatment options is to have surgery to remove the tumor.
 Tumor removal generally includes removing some healthy surrounding tissue.
 Sometimes, the entire eye needs to be removed.